You are here: Home / Knowledge / EU Packaging and Packaging Waste Regulation (PPWR)

 • By 2030, all packaging must be designed for recycling according to defined criteria.

-• By 2035, packaging must be both recyclable and effectively recycled at scale, meaning at least 55% of each packaging category is successfully recycled EU-wide.
+• By 2035, packaging must be both recyclable and effectively recycled at scale, meaning 30% for wood and at least 55% of all other packaging categories is successfully recycled EU-wide.

 2. Use Minimum Levels of Recycled Content in Plastic Packaging